MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-02-complete-ai-travel-agent.md

     ```

     In this code, you use the `Currency.Currencies` dictionary to get the `Currency` object for the target and base currencies.
 You then use the `Currency` object to convert the amount from the base currency to the target currency.
 Finally, you return a string with the converted amount.
 Next, let's test your plugin.

-    > [!NOTE]
-    > When using the Semantic Kernel SDK in your own projects, you don't need to hardcode data into files if you have access to RESTful APIs.
-Instead, you can use the `Plugins.Core.HttpClient` plugin to retrieve data from APIs.

 1. In the `Program.cs` file, import and invoke your new plugin function with the following code: